Contact Information for Dr. Levy: 514-887-7718 (text & voice mail) email@example.com

 “The AfterLife hired me to do something Extra-Unordinary!”

-Love Medium, Dr. Leanne Levy aka Akasha WhiteWolf is a woman’s rights and afterlife advocate and leading authority on the development of authentic Self-Empowerment and InterDimensional Identity.
+Love Medium, Dr. Leanne Levy aka Akasha WhiteWolf is a women’s rights and afterlife advocate and leading authority on the development of authentic Self-Empowerment and InterDimensional Identity.
 As a voice for the departed, she combines therapy and psychic mediumship in her interDimensional holistic healing and teaching practice.
 From spirit communication, life path and medical intuition readings to channeled psychotherapy and paranormal counselling, she helps you to speak with loved ones on the other side, heal together, see the way ahead, know your purpose, and potentiate yourself.
 Dr. Levy gives readings, channeled therapy and counsels clients all over the world.

 With her unique interDimensional lifestyle and professional experience as a medium, therapist and researcher of the spirit world and AfterLife, she has a particular understanding of our InterDimensional wiring and Identity, i.e. the merging of parapsychology and psychiatry, which makes her a healing specialist in understanding how Extra Sensory Perception (ESP) and trauma factor in to mental dis-ease and illness.